WPArtisan/wp-native-articles/README.txt

 It can be used to copy settings from one blog to another and set a default blog to inherit settings from when new blogs are created.

+= Is it multilingual compatible? =

+Yes.
+All text strings use the WordPress i18n translation functions.
+If you'd like to help translate the plugin we'd love to hear from you!

 = I've found a bug?
 I have a feature request? =

 Excellent.
 We'd love to hear from you.
 All support for the free plugin is done